-A template will be provided in SeedBook for the submission of the draft proposal ("Template for Upscaling and RIS Upscaling DRAFT proposals").
+A template will be provided in SeedBook for the submission of the DRAFT Proposal ("Template for Upscaling and RIS Upscaling DRAFT proposals").
 The template will contain specific instructions and the DRAFT proposals must contain sufficiently detailed and convincing information addressing these criteria.
 The evaluation will be carried out by the EIT RawMaterials Management Team.

-The DRAFT proposal template must be completed and uploaded in SeedBook by Tuesday 31 May 2022 at 13.00 CET (Berlin time).
-Proposals that do NOT have this document uploaded by the due date will not be considered further in KAVA 9.
+The DRAFT Proposal template must be completed and uploaded in SeedBook by Wednesday 31 January 2024 at 13.00 CET (Berlin time) using the SeedBook online platform.

+Proposals that do NOT have this document uploaded by the due date will not be considered further in KAVA 12.